Neron (character): Reign in Hell

 Neron is next opposed by the demon siblings Blaze and Satanus, the rulers of Purgatory, who attempt to take control of Hell while he is imprisoned in the Tower of Nabu.
 The hordes of Purgatory invade Hell under their command and influence Hell's demons against Neron by offering "hope to the hopeless" and redemption for the damned, which had never happened before.
-To defeat the legions of the damned, Neron has Lilith the Mother of Monsters recall all of her monstrous children to Hell to fight on his side.
+To defeat the legions of the damned, Neron has Lilith recall all of her monstrous children to Hell to fight on his side.
 Despite all of this and just when Neron seems to be victorious, he is killed by Satanus, who had used the war as a cover to infect Hell with a modified airborne viral variation of DMN, a magical drug that normally changes humans into monsters but, in this variation, changes demons into soulless humans when combined with the speaking of the magic word "Shazam".
 For Neron, the drug turns him into a soulless human as well and causes all of the demonic entities that he had consumed over the millennia to be cast out of him.
 No longer a match for Satanus, he is beheaded by his former enemy, after which Satanus claims the throne of Hell for himself.
-Blaze, Satanus' sister, soon usurps her brother's position and claims the throne for herself, thus winning the war.
+Blaze, Satanus' sister, usurps her brother's position and claims the throne for herself, thus winning the war.

 Ambush Bug: Year None

-Ambush Bug goes to Hell and asks Neron to nullify his marriage to the Dumb Bunny, one of the members of the Inferior Five (whom he married in Las Vegas while he was drunk) – one of several alternate realities that he visits to find a way to get out of the marriage.
+Ambush Bug goes to Hell and asks Neron to nullify his marriage to Dumb Bunny, one of the members of the Inferior Five (whom he married in Las Vegas while he was drunk) – one of several alternate realities that he visits to find a way to get out of the marriage.

 The New 52

 In 2011, DC relaunched all of its titles in an initiative called The New 52.
 Neron's first appearance in The New 52 version of the DC Universe (as part of the DC YOU line) was in Constantine: The Hellblazer #8–13 (March–August 2016).
 In this story, Neron is retconned as originally having been a minor demon who, through various unscrupulous means, became the demon-lord that he is today in the 1980s.
 The Underworld Unleashed crossover event is also revealed in this story as being canon in this version of the DC Universe and is said to have occurred in the 1990s.
-Here, he becomes an enemy of John Constantine the Hellblazer.
-He is also drawn in this story as a satirical caricature of Donald Trump.